PascalCorpsman/Research/Content/FPC_and_others/Readme.md

 Due to differences in how the FreePascal and C compilers handle the call stack and function calling conventions, it is essential to explicitly mark ported function declarations with the `cdecl` keyword.
 This ensures that the function uses the C calling convention, which is necessary for correct parameter passing and stack cleanup when interfacing with C libraries.

+> **💡 Hint:**
-> 💡 Without cdecl, the compiler may use the default Pascal calling convention, which can lead to stack corruption or crashes when calling external C functions.
+> Without `cdecl`, the compiler may use the default Pascal calling convention, which can lead to stack corruption or crashes when calling external C functions.
+> **Important:** When making system API calls on Windows, the calling convention may not be `cdecl` but `stdcall`.
+Always verify the correct convention for each function and declare it explicitly in your FreePascal code to avoid runtime errors.

 The `cdecl` keyword must also be used when defining callback types to ensure that the calling convention matches that of the C code.